MRM Commentary

 DISCLOSURES

 MRM Group claims compliance with the Global Investment Performance Standards (GIPS®).
-MRM has been independently verified for the periods January 1, 2008 through June 30, 2023.
+MRM has been independently verified for the periods January 1, 2008 through December 31, 2024.
 The verification report is available upon request.
 Verification assesses whether (1) MRM has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) MRM’s policies and procedures are designed to calculate the present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.

 Valuations are computed and performance is reported in U.S. dollars.
 Client performance may differ based upon the structure of a particular investment program.
 For example, some programs are structured as wrap fee programs in which trading costs and brokerage commissions are included in one all-inclusive wrapped fee.
 As such, these costs may be higher than if the client were to pay trading costs and brokerage commissions separately.
 The standard management fee is 2.0%.
 Deviation from the model’s diversified structure may result in different risk, return, and diversification characteristics and would therefore not be representative of the models.